Gujarat High Court: The Chief Justice

-The bench of high court is presided over by the Chief Justice on administrative side.
+The high court is headed by the Chief Justice on administrative side.
 They are appointed by President of India under warrant.
 However, the president is required to consult the Governor of Gujarat and the Chief Justice of India before making such appointment.
 The Governor of Gujarat administers the oath of office at the time of appointment.
-The present Acting Chief Justice of the court is Chief Justice Ashish Jitendra Desai.
+The present Chief Justice of the court is Justice Sunita Agarwal.
 Various benches are constituted depending upon the requirements of that High Court.
 These benches usually consist of division benches (two judges) and benches presided over by single judges.
 A roster is maintained by the High Court to assign the matters between various benches.
 Chief Justices in all the High Courts as also the Chief Justice of the Supreme Court are masters of the roster.

 Judges

 All judges of the high court are appointed by the President of India after recommendation by the Supreme Court Collegium.
 They hold constitutional post and there are ample safeguards provided in the constitution to ensure the independence of the judiciary.
 Any judge can resign by writing to the President of India.
 Terms of appointment of judges cannot be altered to their disadvantage after their appointment.